 That said, Kodiak is one of the few with aspirations to become a carrier, and at least for now, the team is feeling flush, even as it keeps a close eye on the competition it professes not to care much about.
 The company grew from 15 to 85 employees in 2019, and the executives said its freight-hauling service boasts a 100% on-time delivery rate.
 (Citing nondisclosure agreements, Kodiak declined to reveal the names of the handful of customers it works with.)

 Like some of the other startups, Kodiak is focusing on the middle-mile segment of the long haul — the highway portion of the shipping lane.
 That segment is considered much easier to automate than the first- and last-mile segments, which involve much more complex urban driving conditions.

-Asked about lessons learned from the six months, Burnette said the issues that came up were less about software — e.g., perception systems like cameras and lidar — and more about the operational aspects.
+Asked about lessons learned from the past six months, Burnette said the issues that came up were less about software — e.g., perception systems like cameras and lidar — and more about the operational aspects.

 “Everyone knows you need [the software] but you don’t necessarily know how to interact with shipping partners, how to actually address the shipping pain points,” Burnette said.

 The operational challenges start at a transfer hub, the staging area near the highway where the team swaps the trailer from a traditional truck onto an autonomous vehicle.
 The self-driving truck must be able to navigate the transfer stations, get on the on-ramp, merge onto and drive down the highway, and then pull off on the other side.

 As much as the company relies on real-world driving, Kodiak also conducts a tremendous amount of testing and development in a sophisticated simulation environment.
 One reason for that is safety.

 “For every mile we test on public roads, we expose ourselves and we expose folks around us to that testing,” Burnette said.
 “We want to be responsible with the number of miles that we are driving.”